My choice is: ...

 George Gershwin (1898–1937): From Porgy and Bess (arr.
 Heifetz)

-America's most celebrated contribution to the opera canon.
-The premiere took place in New York on October 10, 1935, and Gershwin himself called it America's folk opera.
-Drawing on African-American folk music, gospel, jazz, and blues, the entire opera and individual pieces like Summertime have enjoyed a long life on and off the opera stage.
+This is the best-known contribution to the operatic canon from the American continent.
+The premiere took place in New York on October 10, 1935, and Gershwin himself referred to the work as America's folk opera.
+With impulses from African American folk music, gospel, jazz, and blues, the entire opera and individual pieces such as Summertime have lived a long life on and off opera stages.

 Performers: